zchee/golang-wiki/CodeReviewConcurrency.md

+---
-# Code Review: Go Concurrency
+title: "Code Review: Go Concurrency"
+---

-This page is an addition to the [Go Code Review Comments]( https://github.com/golang/go/wiki/CodeReviewComments) list.
+This page is an addition to the [Go Code Review Comments]( /wiki/CodeReviewComments) list.
 The goal of this list is to help to find concurrency-related bugs when reviewing Go code.

 You may also read through this list just once to refresh your memory and to make sure you are aware